sampsyo/home/_posts/2015-09-26-functioninheritance.md

 }
 ```

-With those two pieces, we can apply our combinators and make real, recursive functions that we can call:
+With those two pieces, we can apply our combinators to build real, recursive functions:

 ```ts
 // Here's an ordinary recursive Fibonacci without any mixins.